quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 specified in {{Section 13.2.1 of QUIC-TRANSPORT}}.

-On receiving an ACK_FREQUENCY frame and updating its max_ack_delay and Ack-Eliciting Threshold values ({{ack-frequency-frame}}), the endpoint sends an acknowledgment when one of the following conditions are met:
+On receiving an ACK_FREQUENCY frame and updating its max_ack_delay and Ack-Eliciting Threshold values ({{ack-frequency-frame}}), the data receiver sends an acknowledgment when one of the following conditions are met since the last acknowledgement was sent:

-- Since the last acknowledgment was sent, the number of received ack-eliciting packets is greater than the Ack-Eliciting Threshold.
+- The number of received ack-eliciting packets is greater than the Ack-Eliciting Threshold.

-- Since the last acknowledgment was sent, max_ack_delay amount of time has passed.
+- max_ack_delay amount of time has passed.

-Further, the enpoint may send an acknowledgment earlier based on the value of the Reordering Threshold when a gap in the packet number order is detected, see {{out-of-order}}.
+An acknowledgment can be sent earlier based on the value of the Reordering Threshold when a gap in packet numbers is detected, see {{out-of-order}}.

 {{congestion}} and {{batch}} describe exceptions to this strategy.